Synthetic Programming and Guidelines

 I prefer the term “Artificial Person” myself. - Bishop

+Synthetic is a roleplaying role, that being said however rules must be in place to ensure the Synthetic role fits the standards and roleplaying atmosphere CM-SS13 is trying to achieve.
+These are the rules that all synthetic players are required to follow.
+Listed are direct rules as well as explaining correct actions for certain scenarios.
 While scenarios may not require you following it to the point, overarching rules should never be broken for any reason and doing so will put your whitelist at risk.

-- Adhere fully to the laws(ie Marine Law as UA or USCM) of your faction, do not harm faction members.
+3. Adhere fully to the laws(ie Marine Law as UA or USCM) of your faction, do not harm faction members.

-- Do not disobey valid orders from relevant Command personnel.
+4. Do not disobey valid orders from relevant Command personnel.
 An unlawful order is not valid, and negligent/inefficient orders may be refused.

-- Do not antagonize or directly insult faction personnel.
+5. Do not antagonize or directly insult faction personnel.
 Quips, banter and objective statements are fine, outright insults are not.

-- If engaged in combat, you must ensure the threat disengages or is disabled.
+6. If engaged in combat, you must ensure the threat disengages or is disabled.
 You may take measures to prevent its return by limited pursuit, provided you do so with the intent to facilitate disengagement.

 Your programming.
 Guidelines and Expectations

 As a USCM Synthetic, you are built with a 100% understanding and adherence to Marine Law.
 You are unable to break Marine Law.
-A Synthetic must follow orders from the USCM Command personnel provided it does not break Marine Law.
+A synthetic must follow orders from the USCM Command personnel provided it does not break Marine Law.
 As a Synthetic, you would not second guess a lawful order from a commissioned command personnel.
 For all intents and purposes regarding orders, the Chief Medical Officer counts as the lowest commissioned command personnel.
 Unless the order is unlawful, negligent, nonsensical or interferes with their programming, the Synthetic unit should carry it out without question.

 Combat and you.
 Synthetic Combat Restrictions

 Synthetics will always follow a motto of ‘Seeking peace, but prepared for war’.
-A Synthetic should attempt to avoid conflict, but if forced to defend themselves, they will fight back.
-This aggressive behavior is suppressed in large-scale engagements.
-Should a Synthetic be present directly on the frontlines, additional self-preservation laws are activated to prevent the loss of the Synthetic Unit.
-These laws prevent a Synthetic from actively attacking enemy combatants while stationed at the frontlines.
-During this time, the Synthetic Unit should be making it their priority to heal the wounded and drag others to safety.
+A synthetic should attempt to avoid conflict, but if forced to defend themselves, they will fight back.
+This aggressive behaviour is suppressed in large-scale engagements.
+Should a synthetic be present directly on the frontlines, self-preservation laws are key to prevent the loss of the synthetic unit.
+These laws prevent a synthetic from actively attacking enemy combatants while stationed at the frontlines.
+During this time, the synthetic unit should be making it their priority to heal the wounded and drag others to safety.
 They should not be actively assaulting or killing enemy forces in frontline engagements.
-Facehuggers may be neutralized if near humans.
+The synthetic may also partake in creating forward barricaded positions and laser coordinates.

 Synthetic Gear & Acquisition